-- interconnect new distributed generation ("DG") facilities with a generator nameplate rating of 5 MW or less [aggregated on the customer side of the point of common coupling ("PCC")], and - review any modifications affecting the interface at the PCC to existing DG facilities with a nameplate rating of 5 MW or less (aggregated on the customer side of the PCC) that have been interconnected to the utility distribution system and where an existing contract between the applicant and the utility is in place.
+- interconnect new distributed generation ("DG") facilities with a generator nameplate rating of 15 kW or less [aggregated on the customer side of the point of common coupling ("PCC")], and - interconnect new energy storage system (ESS) facilities with an AC inverter/converter nameplate rating of 15 kW or less aggregated on the customer side of the PCC that may be combined with existing or new DG (Hybrid Projects), however, maximum export capacity onto the utility distribution system is capped at an AC nameplate rating or AC inverter/converter nameplate rating of 15 kW.
+ESS shall only be allowed to charge from the DG and not from the electric utility systems; and, - review any modifications affecting the interface at the PCC to existing DG facilities with a nameplate rating of 15 kW or less (aggregated on the customer side of the PCC) that have been interconnected to the utility distribution system and where an existing contract between the applicant and the utility is in place.

-Generation neither designed to operate, nor operating, in parallel with the utility's electrical system is not subject to these requirements.
+Distributed Generation or Energy Storage Systems neither designed to operate, nor operating, in parallel with the utility's electrical system is not subject to these requirements.
 This section will ensure that applicants are aware of the technical interconnection requirements and utility interconnection policies and practices.
 This section will also provide applicants with an understanding of the process and information required to allow utilities to review and accept the applicants' equipment for interconnection in a reasonable and expeditious manner.